 :real-stream

-(or unsigned-byte null)
+unsigned-byte

 0